collocations.org

 The case raises a number of issues.

-in a/the ~
+in a/the case

 the evidence in the case

-~ against
+case against

 The case against her was very weak.

-~ of
+case of

 PHRASES

-the circumstances/facts of a case
+the circumstances of a case, the facts of a case

 6. arguments

-convincing, good, powerful, strong | open-and-shut, unanswerable
+compelling, convincing, good, persuasive, powerful, strong

 With his current superb form, he presents an unanswerable case for selection in the team.

-VERB + CASE
+VERB + case

 have